hdgarrood/mIsForMarkup/README.md

 m is for markup:

-* Literally could not be simpler (0 dependencies, about 48 lines of actual code)
+* Literally could not be simpler (0 dependencies, about 50 lines of actual code)
 * Trusts you to separate your model from your view
 * Doesn't require you to learn a separate language for templating
 * Allows you to use the full power of JS for templating (eg: partials are just functions)

+## bower / npm / other ...?

+Not at the moment.
+Just copy it in to your project.
+Perhaps if you ask nicely I might publish this on a package registry like bower or npm or something.

+## license

+It feels a bit absurd even including one given how tiny this is, but: MIT.

 ## api